Temporal Contrastive Learning through implicit non-equilibrium memory: Realizing memory kernels through integral feedback

 \section{Realizing memory kernels through integral feedback}

-We have established that contrastive learning can arise naturally as a consequence of nonequilibrium memory as captured by a non-monotonic memory kernel $K$.
-Here, we argue that the needed memory kernels $K$ arise naturally as a consequence of integral feedback control in a wide class of physical systems.
-As a consequence, the ideas described here can be applicable to neuromorphic computing but also to `physical learning' in many natural physical and biological systems.
+We have established that contrastive learning can arise naturally as a consequence of non-equilibrium memory as captured by a non-monotonic memory kernel $K$.
+Here, we argue that the needed memory kernels $K$ in turn arise naturally as a consequence of integral feedback control in a wide class of physical systems.
+Hence many simple physical and biological systems can be easily modified and manipulated to undergo contrastive learning.

-Integral feedback control\cite{yi2000robust,aoki2019universal,nemenman2012information} is a broad homeostatic mechanism that adjusts the output of a system based on measuring the integral of error (i.e., deviation from a fixed point).
+Integral feedback control\cite{yi2000robust,aoki2019universal,nemenman2012information,shimizu2010modular} is a broad homeostatic mechanism that adjusts the output of a system based on measuring the integral of error (i.e., deviation from a fixed point).
 For example, consider a variable $u$ that must be held fixed at a set point $u_0$ despite perturbations from a signal $s$.
-Integral feedback achieves such control by up or down regulating $u$ based on the integrated error signal $u-u_0$ over time,
+Integral feedback achieves such control by up- or down-regulating $u$ based on the integrated error signal $u-u_0$ over time,

-Here, we rely on a well-known failing of this mechanism\cite{yi2000robust,lan2012energy} - if $s(t)$ changes rapidly (e.g., a step function), the integral feedback will take a time $\tau_{K} \sim 1/K_i$ to restore homeostasis; in this time, $u(t)$ will rise transiently and then fall back to $u_0$ as shown in Fig. \ref{fig:1schematic-pt2}B. The general solution of equations \ref{eqn:u}, \ref{eqn:m} is of the form of a driven damped oscillator driven by the time derivative of $s(t)$ \cite{yi2000robust, doyle2013feedback}.
-Plugging in $s(t) = \delta(t)$ and taking the overdamped limit ($k\tau_u \ll \tau_m$), we find that the resulting response $u(t) = K(t)$ defines a non-monotonic kernel $K(t)$ with positive and negative lobes as required.

-Hence, we propose a large class of physical systems capable of Hebbian learning can be promoted to contrastive learning by a layer of integral feedback as shown Fig.\ref{fig:implementation}A.
+Here, we rely on a well-known failing of this mechanism\cite{yi2000robust,lan2012energy} - if $s(t)$ changes rapidly (e.g., a step function), the integral feedback will take a time $\tau_{K}$ to restore homeostasis; in this time, $u(t)$ will rise transiently and then fall back to $u_0$ as shown in Fig. \ref{fig:1schematic-pt2}B. The general solution of Eqs. \ref{eqn:u}, \ref{eqn:m} is of the form of a driven damped oscillator driven by the time derivative of $s(t)$ \cite{yi2000robust,doyle2013feedback}.
+The kernel $K(t)$ can be written as the solution for forcing $s(t) = \delta(t)$.
+In the overdamped regime $k\tau_u \ll \tau_m$, the kernel is of the form $K(t) = e^{-bt}\left(\text{cosh}(\omega t)-\frac{b}{\omega}\text{sinh}(\omega t) \right)\Theta(t)$, where $ b = \frac{1}{2\tau_u}, \, \omega = \sqrt{\frac{k}{\tau_u\tau_m} - \frac{1}{4\tau_u^2}}$, $\Theta$ is a unit step function, and we have chosen $u_0 = 0$.
+This form of $K(t)$ is a non-monotonic function with both a positive and negative lobe, which returns to the set point $u_0 = 0$ after a perturbation.
+Hence simple integral feedback can create memory kernels of the type required by this work.
+We propose a large class of physical systems capable of Hebbian learning can be promoted to contrastive learning by a layer of integral feedback as shown Fig. \ref{fig:implementation}A.